tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 # Milestones

-## Milestone 1: Install uStreamer via a Debian package instead of compiling from source
+## Milestone 1: Install a pre-compiled uStreamer binary via a Debian package, while maintaining the ability to build uStreamer from source

 ### Goal